Royal Brompton Hospital

 Reserved parking for outpatients

-We have five parking spaces in Dudmaston Mews, behind Fulham wing / South Block, available to reserve within two weeks of your outpatient appointment, subject to availability.
+We have five parking spaces in Dudmaston Mews, behind Fulham wing/South Block, available to reserve.
+This must be done within two weeks of your outpatient appointment, and are subject to availability.
+These are separate to the disabled parking spaces in Dudmaston Mews controlled by the council.

-These spaces can be reserved by calling 020 7351 8012.
+Our spaces can be reserved by calling 020 7351 8012 between 9 am and 5 pm, Monday to Friday.
 Please do not use these spaces unless you have a reservation.

-Visitors cannot reserve parking spaces as these are only available to outpatients coming in for their appointments.
-However, subject to availability on the day, these five parking spaces in Dudmaston Mews, can be used by visitors after 4pm Monday to Friday.
-Dudmaston Mews is a pay-and-display area on Saturdays and parking on Sundays is free.
+Parking spaces are only available to outpatients coming in for their appointments.
+Subject to availability, these five parking spaces in Dudmaston Mews can be used by visitors after 4 pm Monday to Friday.
+Use of the five bays is free of charge.
+Otherwise, Dudmaston Mews is a pay-and-display area on Saturdays and parking on Sundays is free.

 Royal Brompton Hospital is not in the central London congestion charging zone.
-However, we advise you to check the Transport for London website to see if congestion charging will affect your journey to / from the hospital.
+But you should check the Transport for London website to see if congestion charging will affect your journey to/from the hospital.

-View our map including locations of disabled parking.
+View our Royal Brompton map including locations of disabled parking.

 Help coming in